Mazeno Ridge

 The Mazeno Ridge is an arête, a long narrow ridge, and part of the Nanga Parbat massif in Gilgit–Baltistan, Pakistan, in the Himalayan range.
-The ridge is the longest of any ridge on the eight-thousand-metre peaks in the Himalayas.
+The ridge is the longest of any ridge on the eight-thousander peaks in the Himalayas.
 A series of eight subsidiary peaks form the ridge, the highest being Mazeno Peak at 7120 m.
 All eight subsidiary peaks have been climbed, but a complete traverse of the ridge and ascent of Nanga Parbat was only successfully achieved in 2012, and as of 2019, no other expedition has reached the summit of Nanga Parbat via the Mazeno Ridge.

 Not far to the north is the western end of the Karakoram range.
 At the southern end of the ridge, the Mazeno mountain pass is 5358 m high and connects the towns of Astore and Chilas.

 Mazeno Ridge

-The Mazeno Ridge forms part of the Nanga Parbat mountain range.
+The Mazeno Ridge forms part of the Nanga Parbat massif.
 With a length of 13 km from Mazeno Pass to Mazeno Col, Mazeno is the longest ridge on any eight-thousander summit.
 It starts to the west of Nanga Parbat and heads north-east to the summit.
 The southwestern portion of this main ridge is known as the Mazeno Wall.
 The ridge has eight subsidiary peaks of over 6800 m, the highest being Mazeno Peak with an elevation of 7120 m.
 For a climber, there are no apparent escape routes on either flank until Mazeno Col is reached, where the ridge meets the Schell Route coming up the Rupal flank.
 A further 2 km climb ascends to the summit of Nanga Parbat.